 Peer-reviewed literature – There are many publications on potential changes in health risks to vulnerable populations from climate hazards.
 Some of these include projections of changes in precipitation and temperature in the coming decades and maps on the current and projected ranges of the vectors that cause malaria, dengue, or Zika.

 Grey literature – Grey literature may describe the current burden of climate-sensitive diseases and management approaches for the health outcomes of concern.
-Regional level assessments that have been done for other sectors could provide valuable insight into climate exposures that impact health.
+Regional level assessments that have been done for other sectors could provide valuable insights into climate exposures that impact health.

 Climate and weather data – This data may be obtained from environment agencies and can include, for example, changes in precipitation patterns, extreme heat events and occurrences of drought.